Canada Housing Infrastructure Fund

 On April 16, 2024, the Government of Canada released Budget 2024 which provided $6 billion in federal funding over 10 years to establish the Canada Housing Infrastructure Fund (CHIF).

-CHIF aims to accelerate the construction and upgrading of housing-enabling drinking water, wastewater, stormwater, and solid-waste infrastructure, directly supporting the creation of new homes and increasing densification.
+CHIF aims to accelerate the construction and upgrading of housing-enabling drinking water, wastewater, stormwater, and solid waste infrastructure, directly supporting the creation of new homes and increasing densification.
 This investment is part of the Government of Canada's commitment to address the impacts of the housing crisis on communities of all sizes across Canada.

 The CHIF program is delivered through two funding streams:

-Direct delivery stream
+Direct Delivery stream

 Housing, Infrastructure and Communities Canada (HICC) will deliver up to $1 billion over eight years directly to eligible recipients, such as municipalities and Indigenous communities, to address pressing infrastructure needs and enable more housing.